16 Free Build Metadata, Versioning, and Release Notes Resources for Indie Games (2026 Partner-Audit SBOM Refresh)

 Use for: writing patch notes that honestly cite fixed CVEs without hand-waving version bounds.

-Machine-readable SBOM format you can attach to releases so patch notes, export compliance, and incident response share one component inventory.
+Machine-readable SBOM format (1.6) aligned with SPDX 3 element identity so patch notes, export compliance, and partner packet revisions share one component inventory.

-Pair with: failure-signature registry discipline when regressions trace back to dependency bumps.
+Pair with: ninety-minute SBOM pass and the failure-signature registry when regressions trace to dependency bumps.

 Build scripting reference for embedding version strings and metadata during Unity export.